zsaegesser/CS492_Operating_Systems/hw1/README.md

 Fuck trying to make pthread_create pass multiple arguments to the threads.
 It was getting waaaay too complicated just to send arguments.
 I had to make a struct that contained the args which wasn't working because it was being sent casted as a void pointer which lead to ownership problems that would have required dozens of extra lines to fix.... so I made another global instead to pass the max products.
 I had your arg parsing section set the global instead of the local which was probably a bad idea.

+Also I know about the compiler warning, I don't really know what to do about that.

 ### Current printout on my end :